 In many states, possession of small amounts of marijuana is treated like a minor traffic violation.
-States that have decriminalized marijuana include Alaska, California, New York, Minnesota, North Carolina, Oregon, and much of the Northeast.
+A growing list of states has decriminalized marijuana.

-But even in states that have decriminalized the herb, possessing larger quantities or selling marijuana have significant potential penalties.
+But even in states that have decriminalized the herb, possessing larger quantities or selling marijuana has significant potential penalties.
 Therefore, you still need to be aware of the criminal laws in your state.

 Federal vs. State Laws

 If Colorado and Washington manage to keep their marijuana retail businesses completely in-state, it may be legal.
 That means the marijuana must be grown, sold, used, and taxed all within the state without using any federal land or means of commerce.
 This prevents the retail marijuana businesses from using banks, which are federally regulated.
 It also prevents marijuana businesses from deducting business expenses on their federal income taxes.
-This also prevent farmers from using water from federally managed resources.
+This also prevents farmers from using water from federally-managed resources.